michaelp0730/InsuranceApp/README.md

 # InsuranceApp

 This is a Node.js project that includes a RESTful API to manage insurance applications.
-The API will use a MySQL database to store data related to insurance applications.
-This guide will help you set up the InsuranceApp Node.js project, install dependencies, start the server, and run tests.
+The API uses a MySQL database to store data related to insurance applications.
+This guide will help you set up the InsuranceApp database, Node.js sever, and React client.

 ## Table of Contents